-Recommended courses: Students interested in German Studies normally take a German-language course at an appropriate level in their first semester, either GERMIOOI, GERMIO50, or GERM200I.
-(A placement test we offer will help students determine their level.)
-First-year students may also take one of several courses we conduct in English that fulfill the Literature or the Arts requirement of the University Core program.
-Students with questions about gauging language levels and placement, declaring the major or one of the minors, or selecting an elective should contact the Director of Undergraduate Studies, Professor Daniel Bowles (bowlesd@bc.edu).
+Recommended courses: Students interested in German should take a German-language course at an appropriate level in their first semester, either GERM1001 for true beginners or a higher-level course after taking the online placement exam.
+German Studies offers courses in English and German that fulfill the Literature Core, Arts Core, and the Cultural Diversity requirements, which also count toward the major and minors.
+Visit bc.edu/core for a list of applicable courses.
+Students with questions about gauging language levels and placement, declaring the major or one of the minors, choosing an elective, or studying abroad should contact the Director of Undergraduate Studies, Professor Daniel Bowles (bowlesd@bc.edu).